autopi-io/documentation/docs/cloud/obd_library/library.md

 community* checkbox.

-## Importing library items from files
+## Importing Library Items From Files
 The Library supports importing both CAN messages and signals through DBC files, as well as PIDs through JSON files.
 As an example, let's use this simple DBC file:
 ```